WordPress/gutenberg/data/README.md

 ### `wp.data.select( key: string, selectorName: string, ...args )`

 This function allows calling any registered selector.
-Given a module's key, a selector Name and extra arguments passed to the selector, this function calls the selector passing it the current state and the extra args provided.
+Given a module's key, a selector's name and extra arguments passed to the selector, this function calls the selector passing it the current state and the extra arguments provided.

 #### Example: